Constraining black hole parameters with the precessing jet nozzle of M87*: Spherical orbits

+Spherical orbits are the orbits with constant radius.
+If the trajectory is limited in the equatorial plane, it will be the conventional circular orbit.
+Otherwise, it is spherical orbit which deviates from the equatorial plane.
+The original study can be traced back to Wilkins \cite{Wilkins} for the extremal Kerr black hole.
+The numerically results can be found in Refs. \cite{Goldstein,Dymnikova}.
+The parameterization forms of the energy and angular momentum are given in Refs. \cite{Shakura,Teo}.
+It is well known that, along each spherical orbit, the energy, angular momentum, and the Carter constant are preserved.
+More recently, the numerical results of these constants were presented in Ref. \cite{Kopacek}.

-In this section, we investigate the properties of the tilted circular orbits for a massive particle within the background of a Kerr black hole, considering both cases with and without inclination to the equatorial plane.
-The energy, angular momentum, radius, and the corresponding Carter constant are calculated.
+Before discussing the precession of the spherical orbits, in this section, we would like to investigate the radius and constants of the motion with and without inclination to the equatorial plane.
+The potential properties are also wished to be uncovered.

 Let us start with the Kerr black hole.
 In the Boyer-Linquist coordinates, the Kerr black hole can be described by the following line element

 where the metric functions are